webprofusion/certify-docs/docs/dns-azuredns.md

 ---
 id: dns-azuredns
-title: Azure DNS
+title: Using Azure DNS
 ---

-# Guide to using Azure DNS
+*Azure DNS documentation originally written by: Tony Johncock @Tony1044*

-Created by: Tony Johncock @Tony1044
+*Note: If you have not yet selected a DNS API provider to host your domain with be aware that Azure DNS is currently amongst the most complex to configure for API access.*

 ## Step 1 – Install and configure Azure PowerShell